 The Gallatin is one of our favorite winter fisheries.
-In the valley the side channels have begun to freeze but the main system is still free flowing and free of ice sheets at the moment.
+In the valley, slush will be prominent in the mornings on warmer days.
+Drive up the canyon a bit to find some ice-free water.
 With winter conditions take it slow and be cautious when on the river.
 A wading stick is a great way to check ice and keep you on your feet.
 Dress in layers and wear gloves but remember to remove gloves when handling fish.
 Fish will start to get more active towards the warmer parts of the day.
 During the winter, fish will hold in deep, slow-moving water.
-A double nymph rig with Pats rubber leg and a dropper such as a black or red perdigon, pheasant tail, zebra midge, or a worm will keep the net wet, hopefully not frozen.
+A double nymph rig with Pats rubber leg and a dropper such as a black, purple or red perdigon, pheasant tail, egg, zebra midge, or a worm will keep the net wet, hopefully not frozen.
 Smaller streamers are still pulling in some fish, get them down deep with your favorite sink tip or poly leader.
 Think low and slow retrievals.
 If you're lucky enough to see some sippers this time of year, its more than likely a midge.
 Our favorite is the Griffiths Gnat or a Slick midge in 18-20

 Dries: